 Equipment such as fax machines should have a code password and be turned off out of office hours, (if possible).

-In Summary; Safe Haven procedures should be in place in any location where large amounts of personal information is being received, held or communicated especially where the personal information is of a sensitive nature e.g. datapatient-identifiable information.
+In Summary; Safe Haven procedures should be in place in any location where large amounts of personal information is being received, held or communicated especially where the personal information is of a sensitive nature e.g. personal data.

-7.14.
-Process for Fax Machines

-One of the most common breaches of confidentiality occurs when documents that contain patient identifiable information are sent by fax machine.
-Many fax machines are in corridors or open plan offices and are used by several different departments.
-Staff collect faxes but do not always check that all the pages belong to them; this increases the risk of information being seen by unauthorised persons.

-To combat this, the Trust has identified certain fax machines as ‘Safe Haven’ machines.
-These are machines that are located in a secure area and are used to receive documents of a private and confidential nature.
-Staff must contact their line manager for details of their nearest safe haven fax machine and a front cover sheet must be used.

 Cloud Storage Use